 Champion Street (downtown): The permit for the lane reconfiguration (no closures) is authorized through Phase IV of COVID-related health restrictions

-Following a comprehensive review of 628 applications for the Whatcom ReStart business grant, 269 top-tier applicants that were impacted by COVID-19 were identified for $2.5 million grant funding.
+Following a comprehensive review of 405 applications from Bellingham businesses for the Whatcom ReStart business grant, 274 top-tier applicants impacted by COVID-19 were identified for $3.4 million in grant funding.

 For more information or questions contact email@example.com.